helgovic/Gradle-for-Delphi/README.md

 In the "Exclude from final jar" enter libs/directories/class's that are not to be included in the final jar file.
 It can be test or compile time dependensies.

-Create JNI file.
+Create JNI file by clicking "Create JNI pas file".

 When you have finished coding against the JNI file, shrink it with "Shrink JNI Files" addon, which can be downloaded from here https://github.com/helgovic/Delphi-shrink-JNI-files.

-When you are ready to compile your app, compile project jar.
+When you are ready to compile your app, compile project jar by clicking "Compile Project Jar".

 RESOURCES

-Processing of resouces from libraries will merge resources from your project (Place your resources in YOURPROJECT\Res), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
+Processing of resouces from libraries will merge resources from your project (Place your resources in YOURPROJECT\Res directory), with resouces from dependencies, and place these in folder YOURPROJECT\MergedRes.
 Resouces from YOURPROJECT\MergedRes will be added to your Deployment files.
 A R.jar containing R.class'es for the libraries will be generated and added to project.
-Try if your app runs without using this feature, becourse mostly it is not necessary.
+Remember, if you make updates to your apps resources, you need to run "Compile Project Jar".

 EXCLUSION PARAMETERS